GarstDev/ads_thesis_2025/README.md

 3. Semantic Similarity (BERTScore)

 ## Code
 The '.ipynb' file contains all the python scripts used during this thesis project.
-To ensure that everything runs correctly, the scripts should be run sequentially starting from the first cell.
+To ensure that everything runs correctly, the scripts should be run **sequentially** starting from the first cell.

 ## Data
-To run the analysis in this notebook, you will need two primary datasets, provided as CSV files.
-Ensure that all CSV files are encoded in 'UTF-8,' use a ';' as separator, and fields containing commas are enclosed in double quotes.
+To run the analysis in this notebook, please ensure:
+- Files are encoded in UTF-8
+- Use `;` as the field separator
+- Fields containing commas should be enclosed in double quotes

-Due to privacy measures the data is not publicly available.
+Due to privacy measures the **data is not publicly available**.

 1. Main Evaluation Dataset: this dataset must be provided in order to evaluate label agreement (Cohen's Kappa), ROUGE scores, and semantic similarity by comparing human annotations with LLM model outputs.